Echoes93/fullstack-challenge/README.md

 Latter is part of official React distribution now and obsoletes other libraries.
 Functional components are also more handy when it comes to decomposing components to more 'atomic' kinds.
 Also, performance-wise, in combination with `connect` from [react-redux](https://github.com/reduxjs/react-redux), at the moment, they are very same as Reacts [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent), and React dev team promises 30-40% performance boost for functional components in further React releases.

 ### Weak points
-I used [React Autosuggest](https://github.com/moroshko/react-autosuggest) library for form-completion, and it seems broken in case, when user tries to navigate through suggestions list using arrow keys.
+I've used [React Autosuggest](https://github.com/moroshko/react-autosuggest) library for form-completion, and it seems broken in case, when user tries to navigate through suggestions list using arrow keys.
 There are number of open issues on github, though it is most likely due to managing form value in state store, rather then in local state, and as soon its value changes - suggestions in state store and library managed inner state become desynchronized.
 Though this bug isn't 100% reproducible, and I haven't figured exact case yet.